Event Announcement

 Course Description

 This training provides an in-depth course in Difference-in-Differences (DiD), a foundational tool in policy evaluation.
 The course begins with a review of fundamental concepts and progresses to advanced techniques, emphasizing the latest innovations fueling the ongoing "DiD revolution".
-Participants will gain both theoretical knowledge and practical expertise in cutting-edge methods that tackle challenges such as heterogeneous treatment effects, staggered and non-staggered treatment adoption, fuzzy settings, and non-binary, continuous, and multiple treatments.
+Participants gained both theoretical knowledge and practical expertise in cutting-edge methods that tackle challenges such as heterogeneous treatment effects, staggered and non-staggered treatment adoption, fuzzy settings, and non-binary, continuous, and multiple treatments.

 Content